adlnet/xAPI-Spec/xAPI-About.md

 - Additional explanatory text and diagrams
 - Rename Statement API and Document APIs to Statement Resource and Document Resources

 [1.0.2...1.0.3](https://github.com/adlnet/xAPI-Spec/compare/1.0.2...1.0.3)

 <a name="Appendix1B"></a>
 ### Appendix B: cmi5 Example

 The following example illustrates a statement following the cmi5 Community of Practice.
-It demonstrates use of Extensions and "category" Context Activities.
+It demonstrates use of extensions and "category" Context Activities.

 ```